-An outline of the action in an emergency must be inserted he INSERT EMERGENCY PLANS HERE
+An outline of the action in an emergency must be inserted here;

-Emergency scenario Fire

-Actions Who is responsible

-1. Sound fire alarm Any select person at incident

-2. Do a headcount to confirm Club President

-numbers

-3. Evacuate to nearest Club Committee

-Evacuation Point

-4. Notify Clubs and Socs office and Club Committee

-Fire brigade
+INSERT EMERGENCY PLANS HERE

+Emergency scenario Fire Actions Who is responsible 1.
+Sound Fire Alarm Any select person at incident 2.
+Headcount to confirm numbers Club President 3.
+Evacuate to nearest Assembly Point Club Committee 4.
+Notify C/S office and Fire Brigade Club Committee

-5. Perform another headcount and Club President for headcount,
+5. Perform another headcount.
+Treat others of necessary and if possible

-treat injured if possible and any person(s) with medical

-neccessary training for treatment if

-11000000017 possible and safe to do so
+Club President for headcount, any person(s) with medical training for treatment if possible and safe to do so

-Emergency scenario Slips/Trips/Falls Actions Who is responsible Assess condition of injured Any person(s) with medical training Dial emergency services if needed Club Committee Treat with first-aid if otherwise neccessary Any person(s) with medical training if safe to do so Notify Clubs and Socs office if neccessary Club Committee
+Emergency scenario Slips/Trips/Falls Actions Who is responsible Assess condition of injured Any person(s) with medical training if safe to do so 2.
+Dial emergency services if needed Club Committee 3.
+Treat with First-Aid if necessary otherwise Any person(s) with medical training if safe to do so 4.
+Notify C/S office if necessary Club Committee 5.